-The main purpose of this pilot study is to assess the feasibility and potential efficacy of implant retained mandibular advancement device (MAD) therapy on a small scale in edentulous patients with mild to moderate OSA in comparison to CPAP therapy (current standard) in terms of sleep apnea reduction.

-Additionally, both treatment will be evaluated in terms of therapy compliance, side-effects, quality of life and complications (e.g. hypertension, depression symptoms).
+The main purpose of this pilot study is to assess the feasibility and potential efficacy of implant retained mandibular advancement device (MAD) therapy on a small scale in edentulous patients with mild to moderate OSA in terms of sleep apnea reduction.
+Additionally the treatment will be evaluated in terms of therapy compliance, side-effects, quality of life and complications (e.g. hypertension, depression symptoms).
 The outcomes of this exploratory study can be used for larger scale hypothesis testing clinical trials on implant retained MAD therapy in edentulous OSA patients.